Mobirise

 Click here to download the demo

-Project Vanish - Sound Designer
+Project Vanish

 A PC based Sci-fi superhero stealth game set in a moon base in the future.
+In Collaboration with indie studio, New Horizons

 I was brought onto this project as the Lead Sound Designer, responsible for planning, sourcing, creating, and editing all the SFX, music loops, and ambient tracks for the game.
 This required working closely with the Design and animation teams.